Money for Nothing: Notable performances

 When Dire Straits performed "Money for Nothing" at the 1985 Live Aid Concert at Wembley Stadium, the performance featured a guest appearance by Sting.
 Knopfler performed "Money for Nothing" during the Nelson Mandela 70th Birthday Tribute and the Prince's Trust concerts in 1986 with Sting, as well as the Nordoff-Robbins charity show at Knebworth in 1990.
 These versions featured extended guitar solos by Knopfler, backed by Eric Clapton (as guest) and Phil Palmer.

 Critical reception

 Cash Box said that it's "a simply rocking cut taking a look at jobs and videos performed by rock stars."
 Billboard called it a "bluesy poke at [Dire Straits' and Sting's] own kind; intentions ambiguous."

 Rolling Stone listed the song as the 94th greatest guitar song of all time, noting how Mark Knopfler "traded his pristine, rootsy tone for a dry, over-processed sound achieved by running a Les Paul through a wah-wah pedal on a track that became one of the [MTV] network's earliest hits."
+AllMusic called the song one of Knopfler's finest lyrical moments and the hook one of the best and catchiest of the time period.

 In 2018, Classic Rock wrote: "At its core, 'Money For Nothing' was an old-school boogie, but a dash of studio polish, Sting's mannered backing vocal and a computer-generated promo video were enough to turn it, and Dire Straits themselves, into the very embodiment of 80s naff."